 KSC-2012-1285

-CAPE CANAVERAL, Fla. – In Orbiter Processing Facility-2 at NASA’s Kennedy Space Center in Florida, United Space Alliance manager Walter “Buddy” McKenzie monitors the consoles on space shuttle Endeavour’s flight deck as operations to power down the shuttle for the final time get under way.
+CAPE CANAVERAL, Fla. – Communication no longer required between Orbiter Processing Facility-2 and the Launch Control Center at NASA’s Kennedy Space Center in Florida, a headset is left on a console on space shuttle Endeavour’s flight deck after the shuttle is powered down for the final time.
 Endeavour is being prepared for public display at the California Science Center in Los Angeles.
 Its ferry flight to California is targeted for mid-September.
 Endeavour was the last space shuttle added to NASA’s orbiter fleet.
 Over the course of its 19-year career, Endeavour spent 299 days in space during 25 missions.
 For more information, visit http://www.nasa.gov/transition.
 Photo credit: NASA/Ben Smegelsky